Orion-Grieco/object-processing-starter-1/writing/reflection.md

 ### Use two fenced code blocks to provide output from five different runs of `objectprocessor` with five different inputs

-TODO: Provide the complete command-line for your use of the `objectprocessor` program
+PLACEHOLDER: Provide the complete command-line for your use of the `objectprocessor` program

 #### Provide the command the output for the first run of the `objectprocessor`

-TODO: Provide your own example of a command and the output that it produces
+PLACEHOLDER: Provide your own example of a command and the output that it produces

 - `command`